Nagoya Protocol

 The Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization to the Convention on Biological Diversity, also known as the Nagoya Protocol on Access and Benefit Sharing (ABS), is a 2010 supplementary agreement to the 1992 Convention on Biological Diversity (CBD).
 Its aim is the implementation of one of the three objectives of the CBD: the fair and equitable sharing of benefits arising out of the utilization of genetic resources, thereby contributing to the conservation and sustainable use of biodiversity.
 It sets out obligations for its contracting parties to take measures in relation to access to genetic resources, benefit-sharing and compliance.

 The protocol was adopted on 29 October 2010 in Nagoya, Japan, and entered into force on 12 October 2014.
-As of August 2025, it has been ratified by 142 parties, which includes 141 UN member states and the European Union.
+As of August 2025, it has been ratified by 142 parties, which include 141 UN member states and the European Union.

 From a concrete perspective, it gives each country sovereignty rights over its biological resources, making biopiracy illegal.
 Concerns have been expressed that the added bureaucracy and legislation could be damaging to the monitoring and collection of biodiversity, to conservation, to the international response to infectious diseases, and to research.